Types of weathering

 Stone River in the Falkland Islands

-Distinctive features of kurum: these are usually large blocks - statistically the size has not yet been determined, but usually from several cm in a small diameter to 1-2 m, having the appearance of freshly broken, but never rounded, in motion when colliding with each other and friction against the underlying surface can acquire very slight roundness, close with each other, forming groups in quantities ranging from a few blocks to tens of thousands or more.
-Kurum can occupy an area from units of m2 in projection onto the underlying surface to colossal "fields" or " stone seas".
+Distinctive features of kurum: these are usually large blocks - the statistical dimensions have not yet been determined, but usually from a few cm in small diameter to 1-2 m, having the appearance of freshly broken, but never rounded, in motion when colliding with each other and rubbing against the underlying surface can acquire a very slight roundness, merge with each other, forming groups ranging from several blocks to tens of thousands or more.
+Kurum can occupy an area from a few m² in projection onto the underlying surface to colossal “fields” or “ stone seas".
 In some regions of the Earth, kurums completely cover the entire area with a stone cover, forming a kind of so-called "day surface" that is unlike anything else.

-Kurums must be distinguished from crushed stone and grit placers, which are composed of fine detrital material - crushed stone and grit.
+Kurums must be distinguished from crushed stone and gruss placers, which are composed of fine detrital material - crushed stone and gruss.

-Kurums are formed where hard rocks come out on the surface of the day.
+Kurums are formed where solid rocks come to the surface.
 Most often these are mountainous regions or plateaus of all continents.
-Kurums are usually formed during the destruction of various types of limestones, crystalline shales, granites, gneisses, basalts, dolerites, sandstones, quartzites, amphibolites, diabases, porphyrites, vitroclastic tuffs.
+Kurums are usually formed during the destruction of various types of limestones, crystalline schists, granites, gneisses, basalts, dolerites, sandstones, quartzites, amphibolites, diabases, porphyrites, vitroclastic tuffs.

-One of the first to point out the genesis or origin of the Kurums was the Russian military geographer of Belarusian origin NM Przhevalsky; he believed that kurums are formed as a result of the destruction of rocky rocks due to uneven heating and cooling where the amplitude of day and night temperatures is large.
+One of the first to point out the genesis or origin of the kurums was the Russian military geographer of Belarusian origin N. M. Przhevalsky; he believed that kurums are formed as a result of the destruction of rocky rocks due to uneven heating and cooling where the amplitude of day and night temperatures is large.
 It is also obvious that kurum formation is more intense in spring and autumn for the same reasons.
-Perhaps cracking of rocks can occur when cold rain is poured onto the heated surface of the rocks.
+It is possible that cracking of rocks can occur when cold rain pours down on the heated surface of the rocks.

-There are several natural areas formations of kurums, all of which have a harsh nival climate: the Arctic, Antarctic and adjacent polar and subpolar regions, subnival and nival or "cold" belt of mountains, zones of winter anticyclones.
-So, in the zone of the winter Siberian anticyclone, usually from the middle of autumn, the whole winter and part of spring is clear sunny weather with the lowest surface air temperatures in the Northern Hemisphere of the Earth.
-This is an area of widespread distribution of curums, which indicates the frosty weathering of rocks that protrude onto the day's surface.
+There are several natural areas formations of kurums, all of which have a severe nival climate: the Arctic, Antarctica and the polar and subpolar regions adjacent to them, the subnival and nival or "cold" belt of mountains, zones of winter anticyclones.
+So, in the zone of the winter Siberian anticyclone, usually from mid-autumn all winter and part of spring there is clear sunny weather with the lowest surface air temperatures in the Northern Hemisphere of the Earth.
+This is an area of wide distribution of kurums, which indicates frosty weathering of rocks protruding onto the day surface.

-The spread of kurums over the surface of the Earth is extremely uneven.
-There are areas where kurums are the predominant type of the earth's surface, in other places they are only "spots" in the relief, somewhere kurums are not found at all, and this is a mystery of modern geomorphology.
-The origin or genesis of kurums, and hence the geography of their distribution, is obviously a consequence of a large number of different factors: lithology, climate, exposure of slopes, absolute height terrain and others.
-Thus, in the Tien Shan and Gissar-Alai, kurums are not the predominant type of surface; in the Vitim river basin, kurums occupy extremely large areas.
+The distribution of kurums over the surface of the Earth is extremely uneven.
+There are areas where kurums are the predominant type of the earth's surface, in other places they are only "spots" in the relief, somewhere kurums are not found at all, and this is the mystery of modern geomorphology.
+The origin or genesis of kurums, and hence the geography of their distribution, is obviously the result of a large number of different factors: lithology, climate, slope exposure, absolute altitude terrain and others.
+So in the Tien Shan and Gissar-Alai, kurums are not the predominant type of surface; in the Vitim River basin, kurums occupy extremely large areas.

 Mallorca

-The question of the origin or genesis of kurums is a subject of scientific debate, and the opinions of researchers differ.
-According to existing data, kurums in general can be attributed to three groups:
+The question of the origin or genesis of kurums is the subject of scientific discussions, and the opinions of researchers differ.
+According to existing data, kurums can generally be classified into three groups:

-Relic kurums left in relief from past eras;
+Relic kurums left in the relief from past eras;

 Kurums currently being formed.

-The initial material for the formation of stone detachments or blocks is originally undivided "parent" rocks.
-The place where the kurums are formed is sometimes called the “feeding area” of the kurums.
-Over time, the kurum can grow, increasing in size, move along the underlying surface and occupy an ever larger area.
-The advancing leading edge of the moving mass of closed coarse-grained boulders is called the “front of the kurum”, its lateral margins are called “flanks”, and the area where the kurum originates and from where it began its movement is called the “rear of the kurum”.
-There are usually no curums on the flat tops of the mountains, but their slopes are often abundantly covered with a continuous layer of large stone fragments.
+Initially undivided "parent" rocks serve as the initial material for the formation of stone units or blocks.
+The place where kurums form is sometimes referred to as the "nourishing area" of the kurum.
+Over time, kurum can grow, increasing in size, move along the underlying surface and occupy an ever larger area.
+The advancing leading edge of the moving mass of closed large-clastic blocks is called the “kurum front”, its lateral margins are called “flanks”, and the area where the kurum originates and from where it began its movement is called the “kurum rear”.
+There are usually no kurums on the flat tops of the mountains, but their slopes are often abundantly covered with a continuous layer of large stone fragments.

-A number of observations show that kurums, buried earlier in the thickness of loose sediments, can reappear on the surface for various reasons.
+A number of observations show that kurums, buried earlier in the thickness of loose deposits, may reappear on the day surface for various reasons.

-V general view the process of kurum formation and the movement of stone masses of kurums down the slope leads to a leveling of the relief and a decrease in its absolute height.
-Kurums are a product of destruction of the "parent" rocks, which is the process of destruction of mountain masses and leads to denudation of the relief.
+IN general view the process of formation of kurums and the movement of stone masses of kurums down the slope leads to a leveling of the relief and a decrease in its absolute height.
+Kurums are a product of the destruction of "parent" rocks, which is a process of destruction of rock masses and leads to denudation of the relief.

-Inattentive researchers sometimes confuse kurums with moraines of various origins, wasps, stopped mudslides, talus and other forms of debris and other covers composed of stone detachments.
-Sometimes kurums form extended bands on mountain slopes when the width of such a "stream" is less than its length, and then such formations are called "stone rivers".
-The depth or thickness of the lump cover is different, but not too great.
-Crushed stone, gruss and other small debris are usually destroyed, washed away by water down the slope, exposing voids between the boulders.
-For small animals, kurums provide refuge from larger predators.
-It is extremely difficult for large animals, horses and humans to move on the surface of the kurum, and sometimes it is simply impossible.
+Inattentive researchers sometimes confuse kurums with moraines of various origins, wasps, stopped mudflows, talus and other forms of detrital and other covers composed of stone fragments.
+Sometimes kurums form long ribbons on the slopes of mountains, when the width of such a “stream” is less than its length, and then such formations are called “stone rivers”.
+The depth or thickness of the cover, consisting of blocks, is different, but not too great.
+Crushed stone, gruss and other small fragments are usually destroyed, washed down by water down the slope, exposing the voids between the blocks.
+For small animals, kurums provide shelter from larger predators.
+It is extremely difficult for large animals, horses and humans to move along the surface of the kurum, and sometimes it is simply impossible.

-Observations and experiments show that many kurums move, usually down the slopes of the mountains.
-Sometimes it is a slow movement, sometimes - catastrophically fast, as, for example, during an earthquake.
-Cases of movement of kurums with a terrible roar in winter in the mountains of the north are described Eastern Siberia...
+Observations and experiments show that many kurums move, usually down the slopes of mountains.
+Sometimes this is a slow movement, sometimes it is catastrophically fast, as, for example, during an earthquake.
+Cases of movements of kurums with a terrible roar in winter in the mountains of the north are described.
+Eastern Siberia.
 In their movement, kurums can cut off the soil cover, destroy vegetation, change the living conditions of animals, the hydrological regime and atmospheric processes in the surface layer.

-The immobile kurum is called "dead" or "sleeping".
-Fixed kurum tends to be covered by various types of vegetation and is inhabited by certain species of animals, which the kurum provides the opportunity to arrange burrows and shelters, as well as naturally protected communication routes.
+An immovable kurum is called "dead" or "sleeping".
+An immovable kurum tends to be covered with various types of vegetation and inhabited by certain types of animals, which the kurum provides the opportunity to arrange burrows and shelters, as well as naturally protected communication passages.

-Kurum has its own microclimate, which is determined by its morphometry, location and the flora and fauna inhabiting it.
-According to the data of the Russian geomorphologist Yu.
-G. Simonov, in Eastern Siberia, the depth of penetration of daily temperatures into the "body" of the kurum is on average 0.4 m.
+Kurum has its own microclimate, which is determined by its morphometry, location, and the flora and fauna inhabiting it.
+According to the Russian geomorphologist Yu.
+G. Simonov, in Eastern Siberia, the depth of penetration of daily temperatures into the “body” of kurum averages 0.4 m.

 Kurums, without using the real term, were described by many geographers and travelers of all times and peoples.
-One of the first kurums on the slope of the Munku-Sardyk mountain range in the Eastern Sayan mountains was marked by a special sign on his map by the Russian geologist and geographer SP Peretolchin in his monograph "Glaciers of the Munku-Sardyk Ridge".Since the XX century in Russian topographic maps and other engineering and geological documentation, the kurums are marked with a special conventional sign.
+One of the first kurums on the slope of the Munku-Sardyk mountain range in the Eastern Sayan mountains was marked on his map by the Russian geologist and geographer S.P.
+Peretolchin in his monograph “Glaciers of the Munku-Sardyk Range”.Since the 20th century in Russian topographic maps and other engineering and geological documentation, kurums are indicated by a special symbol.

 Byrranga

-The approximate location of the Byrranga mountains on the Taimyr Peninsula
+Approximate location of the Byrranga Mountains on the Taimyr Peninsula

 Western Sayan, Ergaki ridge.
 Hanging stone in the western part of Ergak